ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 Most operating systems and manufacturers collect and send telemetry and other information about your device[^2].
 This information may include data such as location, time, usage times and reasons for use.

 Search online to find out what data your phone manufacturer and operating system are sending forward.
 Analyze your findings, write a summary and list your sources.
-(Try keep this concise)
+(Try keep this at around one page / 300 words)

 **List atleast the following at the beginning:**